We got this bed back in 2001 as a hand-me-down from an extended family member (Mr. FG’s uncle’s wife’s aunt, I think!).

 And horror of horrors, I think we used a wall roller to apply the paint, so the finish was, shall we say, not too smooth.

 After 9 years, the white paint was sort of off-white, and it was starting to chip off in places from wear and tear.
-Since Joshua is almost 11 now, and since his other furniture is all black, I thought a black bed would be more appropriate, and he agreed.
+Since all the other furniture in this room is black, I thought a black bed would be more appropriate, and he agreed.

-So, we took his bed apart, and found it necessary to do a little bit of decluttering and vacuuming.
+So, we took the bed apart, and found it necessary to do a little bit of decluttering and vacuuming.

 Because you can’t exactly put a boxspring and mattress directly on top of all that.